 What is intriguing about Ralph, Bessie and the family is that they are listed on a website called the Peerage, a genealogical survey of the peerage of Britain.
 So far I have been unable to determine why exactly.
 I have however discovered that Anita married the Very Rev. Hon.
 Dr Richard Crosbie Aitken Henderson, son of Peter Gordon Henderson, Baron Henderson of Brompton in 1985.
 So at the very least, Bessie and Ralph’s granddaughter is married to the son of a Baron, but there may be more to it.
 Watch this space.

 This article was researched and written by Michael Proctor, Heaton History Group.
 Thank you to Terry Joyce, who sent a photograph of Henry Clifford Stroud’s grave (reproduced below) and corrected a couple of errors in the article.

 Can you help?

-If you know anything else about any of the people mentioned in this article, please get in touch either by clicking on the link immediately below the title of this article or by emailing firstname.lastname@example.org
+If you can help with this or know anything else about any of the people mentioned in this article, please get in touch either by clicking on the link immediately below the title of this article or by emailing firstname.lastname@example.org

 We are always interested to receive information, memories and photos relevant to the history of Heaton.